jaredtking/invoice-generator-api/README.md

 Creating an invoice with universal business language uses the same parameters as the [Create Invoice PDF](#create-invoice-pdf) endpoint.

-## Rate Limiting

-The invoice-generator.com API is rate limited.
-With almost every use case this should not be an issue.
-If an API call does trigger rate limiting then we will respond with a `429` status code to let you know to try generating your invoice again later.
-If you frequently run into these limits then you might also consider using our paid service at [invoiced.com](https://invoiced.com).

 ## Support

 Have a feature request or bug report?
 We would love to hear your thoughts!
-You can [create an issue](https://github.com/Invoiced/invoice-generator-api/issues) on GitHub for any issues you encounter or feature requests.
+You can [create an issue](https://github.com/Invoice-Generator/invoice-generator-api/issues) on GitHub for any issues you encounter or feature requests.

 Using invoice-generator.com is subject to the [Privacy Policy and Terms of Use](https://invoice-generator.com/terms).